YourOnly-One/site.way/content/pages/statement-of-faith.en-ph.markdown

 <h3>Gifts of the Set-apart Ruah</h3>
 <figure class="quote_box qbs_verse01 qbc_blue-midnight">
   <blockquote class="qbm_doublequotationmark">
-    <p>"If you then, being wicked, know how to give good gifts to your children, how much more will your heavenly Father give the Set-apart Ruah to those who ask him?"</p>
+    <p>“If you then, being wicked, know how to give good gifts to your children, how much more will your heavenly Father give the Set-apart Ruah to those who ask him?”</p>
   </blockquote>

   <figcaption class="attribution_name txt_right">